MBurchard/bit-log/README.md

 ### `FileAppender`

-This appender of course writes to a file and cannot be used in the browser environment.
+This appender, of course, writes to a file and cannot be used in the browser environment.

 This implementation is *rolling*, as the name of the output file is calculated from the timestamp for each log event.
 This means that the appender switches to a new file after midnight.
-If you do not want this, you can simply overwrite the `getTimestamp` method as described above.
+If you do not want this, you can overwrite the `getTimestamp` method as described above.
 You can also implement an hourly rolling output in the same way.

 The FileAppender has the following properties.